SpindleASA/spindle-guides/fiction.md

 ### Story Voting

 Story Voting is an expansion of tipping; authors may choose to offer interactivity to their stories, where readers can ‘tip’ a 500 YARN Voting Card to influence the direction of the story.
-Authors choose all four options and the amount of time the vote is open (minimum of 1 week and maximum of 4 weeks from the time of upload), and readers can cast their ballot during that time-frame.
+Authors choose up to four options and the amount of time the vote is open (minimum of 1 week and maximum of 4 weeks from the time of upload), and readers can cast their ballot during that time-frame.
 Voting is at the discretion of the author and is not required.
 Authors of voting stories are not required to include a vote every chapter.

 ![voting](/images/voting/voting-dark.jpg)